sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>smc-meera-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Open Type Fonts for Malayalam script
+Short desc    : Open Type Fonts for Malayalam script
 URL          : https://gitlab.com/smc/fonts/meera
-Лицензия     : OFL
+License      : OFL
-Описание     : Meera font is a Malayalam font designed by Hussain K H and
+Descript     : Meera font is a Malayalam font designed by Hussain K H and
              : maintained by Swathanthra Malayalam Computing project.
 This
              : is a comprehensive Malayalam font with 1000+ glyphs for all
              : common Malayalam ligatures.